Car Insurance Arbitration: What It Is and How It Works

 Step 5: The Award

 After the hearing, the arbitrator issues a written award — a decision on damages, compensation, or coverage.
-In binding arbitration, this is enforceable like a court judgment and generally cannot be appealed.
+In binding arbitration, this is enforceable like a court judgment.
+Under the updated AAA rules, arbitrators can also impose sanctions on parties who violate procedural rules, and a formal appeals process to a three-arbitrator panel is now available if the contract complies with AAA's Consumer Due Process Protocol.

 Typical Timeline